DavidDPG/inditex-demo/README.md

  - The demo is written in english, because it's my daily work language and the example data columns I was given in requirements.txt was in english.
  - The dates given did not contain any timezone information, so I assumed that it was expected of me to work with local time APIs(such as LocalDateTime) and not actual timeline APIs (such as Instant or ZonedDateTime).
  - Given the small scope and time window I had, I assumed a quick and simple architecture would be enough.
-Possible hexagonal architecture on a Diagram is in the works.
  - Decided to use the Lombok library to reduce boilerplate.
  - Every parameter in the endpoint is a @RequestParam.
 Normally I would use PathVariables if Brand and Product entities have their own endpoints and logic, but given the simplicity of the given dataset I opted for @RequestParam.
  - I believe this specific use case could be solved with a slightly more contrived query, but given that this challenge is meant to analyze my Java development skills I opted to develop the use case logic using Java.